atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 ### Migration

-The PHOTON denom metadata has to be added to the `x/bank` module state (XXX while admittedly this record does not look very usefull, it is only used in queries...)
+The PHOTON denom metadata has to be added to the `x/bank` module state.

 ```json
 {